 James R. Gilreath, Jr.

 Jim began his legal career as a prosecutor in the First Circuit Solicitor’s office in Orangeburg, South Carolina, where he prosecuted a broad range of crimes including serious felonies.
-In 2000, sensing a call to cross the border and return to the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who invited him to join the firm.
+In 2000, sensing a call to cross the border and return to the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who brought him on as the firm’s first associate.
+Jim cut his teeth in North Carolina working on a variety of matters from criminal to family law in the firm’s general practice, trying cases both jury and nonjury in both District and Superior Courts of the First District.

 A third generation lawyer, born and raised in South Carolina, Jim graduated from Washington and Lee University in 1994 with a Geology/Environmental Science degree.
 In 1997, Jim received his law degree from the University of South Carolina School Of Law.
 While in law school, he served on the South Carolina Environmental Law Journal as Articles Editor.
 Before and during law school, Jim spent several summers working on the Outer Banks.
 Jim successfully navigated both the North Carolina and South Carolina Bar exams (and I-95) in the same week.
 Jim is a member of the North Carolina State Bar, the South Carolina Bar, the North Carolina Bar Association and the American Bar Association and the Real Estate Lawyers Association of North Carolina (RELANC).
 He is admitted to practice in the United States Supreme Court, the Eastern and Western North Carolina Districts of the United States District Court and all state courts in North and South Carolina.
 Jim served as an Out of State Delegate to the South Carolina Bar House of Delegates.
 Jim remains a certified Arbitrator in North Carolina's First Judicial District.